Policies and Procedures

 Teachers regularly monitor their programs to ensure positive behaviour outcomes for their students.
 When normal classroom strategies such as redirection through questioning have not resulted in appropriate behaviour choices, additional steps such as time out in class, time out in another classroom and time out with the executive staff, are implemented.

 Children are encouraged to wear hats when spending time outdoors.
 Wherever possible, the school aims to minimise outdoor activities between 11.00am to 3.00pm.
-Parents are encouraged to send SPF 15+ sunscreen to school for their child to apply and to send each child with a broad brimmed or bucket hat.
-The school has a "No hat, no play" policy during Terms 1 and 4.
+Parents are encouraged to send SPF 30+ sunscreen to school for their child to apply and to send each child with a broad brimmed or bucket hat.
+The school has a "No hat, no play" policy during Terms 1, 3 and 4 in line with Directorate policy guidelines.

 Excursions frequently form part of the educational program at Torrens.
 Most excursions are an optional extra available for students.
 They are planned to enrich or consolidate some area of the classroom learning program.